-11 July 20199 August 2019 Announcement / News Announcing Overland’s resident writers for 2019 Editorial team Generously supported by the Malcolm Robertson Foundation, the Overland writing residencies aim to address a lack of opportunities for underrepresented writers.
+Published 11 July 20199 August 2019 · News / Announcement Announcing Overland’s resident writers for 2019 Editorial team Generously supported by the Malcolm Robertson Foundation, the Overland writing residencies aim to address a lack of opportunities for underrepresented writers.
 The 2019 program has two categories: women writers who are the sole primary carers of one or more children, and Aboriginal or Torres Strait Islander writers at any stage of their writing careers.
 During the residencies, the successful writers will receive a weekly stipend, private workspace at the Overland office and a mentorship with one of two extraordinary mentors, Jeanine Leane or Alison Croggon.
 Congratulations to the recipients of the 2019 Overland writing residencies: Residency One (for women writers who are sole primary carers) Recipient – Lucy Van Lucy Van is the poet speaking on the synth-pop Figures EP produced by Laila Sakini (Purely Physical, 2017), and the co-author of the long-poem Breaking Lines with Autumn Royal (2018).
 Lucy is completing a book called The Beginning of the Poem and teaches poetry at the University of Melbourne.
 About The Beginning of the Poem: The beginning of a poem is an ideal place to think about the relationship between poetic intention and discursive play; a place to examine selfhood through the labour of writing and the notion of writing as property.
 By bringing the theoretical and practical act of beginning poetry into focus, this book offers a fresh understanding of the pertinence of authorial agency – a persistent category for writers of colour – in the wake of poststructuralism’s demystification of the primacy of the author.
 Residency Two (for Aboriginal or Torres Strait Islander writers) Recipient – Susie Anderson Susie Anderson uses words to reconnect with culture.
 A Wergaia woman from Western Victoria, her poetry and nonfiction have appeared in The Lifted Brow, Rabbit Poetry, un magazine, Artlink Australia and she was part of the anthology Growing Up Aboriginal in Australia.
 (Image credit: Leah Jing McIntosh) Building on research begun at State Library of Victoria in 2018, this project is a collection of memoir-based essays about female Aboriginal contemporary artists whose work deals with, responds to or disrupts the archive.
-The 2019 Overland writing residencies are generously sponsored by the Malcolm Robertson Foundation, with in-kind support from Victoria University Editorial team More by Editorial team Overland is a not-for-profit magazine with a proud history of supporting writers, and publishing ideas and voices often excluded from other places.
+The 2019 Overland writing residencies are generously sponsored by the Malcolm Robertson Foundation, with in-kind support from Victoria University Editorial team More by Editorial team › Overland is a not-for-profit magazine with a proud history of supporting writers, and publishing ideas and voices often excluded from other places.
 If you like this piece, or support Overland’s work in general, please subscribe or donate.
-Related articles & Essays First published in Overland Issue 228 3 November 20227 November 2022 Subscriberthon 2022 Subscriberthon 2022 Friends and Sponsors Editorial team Thank you to our sponsors for their generous contributions to the 2022 Overland Subscriberthon!
-First published in Overland Issue 228 26 June 2021 News Announcing the 2021 Kuracca Prize for Australian Literature shortlist Editorial team Thank you to everyone who entered the prize.
-We received almost five hundred submissions across all categories, and our judges Jeanine Leane, Justin Clemens and Elena Gomez were incredibly impressed by the quality of submissions.
-Congratulations to our fantastic shortlisted writers.
+Related articles & Essays First published in Overland Issue 228 23 January 202325 January 2023 · Announcement An announcement Editorial team In 2023, as we look towards our 250th edition and prepare for Overland’s 70th anniversary, we wish to make a tangible commitment to improve working conditions for our community, and ensure that whatever funding challenges we might face as a left-wing not-for-profit publisher are not passed on to our contributors.
+As such, we are proud to become the first publishers to sign onto the Media, Entertainment & Arts Alliance’s Freelance Charter, which affirms the rights and protections of freelance contributors.
+First published in Overland Issue 228 3 November 20227 November 2022 · News Subscriberthon 2022 Friends and Sponsors Editorial team Thank you to our sponsors for their generous contributions to the 2022 Overland Subscriberthon!